MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 ```

 **Problems with this approach**
-Chrome doesn't allow to customize the message that is shown to the user, so this could be confusing to the user if the default dialog shows up due to formats being delay rendered.
+Chromium doesn't allow the message that is shown to the user to be customized, so this could be confusing to the user if the default dialog shows up due to formats being delay rendered.
 Moreover, it's also detrimental to the performance of the site if there is a beforeunload event listener attached.
 Some sites provide options to paste as plain text or html during the paste operation, so if the web author chooses to delay render both formats, but only provide the data for one format in the new web API during `beforeunload` event, then it would be a bad experience for the user if they want to choose the delay rendered format for paste.

 2. Browser could choose to trigger all the callbacks before it fires `beforeunload` event so it could populate the data for the delay rendered formats.
 That way the web authors don't have to register for `beforeunload` event.
 In this case, a timeout can also be added to prevent sites from abusing the delay rendering of formats.